Cash Relief for Ebola-Affected Families in DRC

 You can send funds directly to families impacted by the Ebola outbreak in the Democratic Republic of Congo.

-On May 5, a new Ebola outbreak was detected in Ituri Province in northeastern DRC.
-Following 346 suspected and confirmed cases and over 80 deaths, the World Health Organization declared it a Public Health Emergency of International Concern — one step below a pandemic declaration.
+On May 5, a new Ebola outbreak was detected in northeastern DRC.
+Following hundreds of confirmed cases and over 100 deaths, the World Health Organization declared it a Public Health Emergency of International Concern — one step below a pandemic declaration.
 There is no approved vaccine or treatment for this strain of Ebola.

 We’re mobilizing to get cash to families in the hardest-hit areas of DRC.